LennoxFang/HedgingPlot/README.md

 ---
 datapackage:
-  title: Dataset of Currency Derivatives Position of U.S. international fixed income funds.
-  description: We present an interactive dashboard visualizing the net Position of each currency derivative of mutual funds which is used to manage their currency exposures.
-Here we collect the dataset of currency forward contracts used by U.S. international fixed income funds
+  title: Dataset of Currency Derivatives Position of U.S. international fixed income funds. description:> We present an interactive dashboard visualizing the net position of each currency derivative of mutual funds which is used to manage their currency exposures.
+Here we collect the dataset of currency forward contracts used by U.S. international fixed-income funds.
+For each fund i, currency c, and date t, We define the Net Forward Sales (NFS) is calculated as follows: NFS<sub>i,c,t</sub> = (F̃S<sub>i,c,t</sub> − F̃P<sub>i,c,t</sub>) / TNA<sub>i,t</sub>

   created: 2025-02-12
-  updated: 2025-02-13
+  updated: 2025-02-14
   licenses:
   - path: http://opendatacommons.org/licenses/pddl/
     title: Open Data Commons Public Domain Dedication and License v1.0